drgvszi/Catan/Reports/GameEngineReports/Sprint#4/README.md

 ## Error messages
  - You do not have more than seven resource cards to discard half of them.
  - You have not discarded half of your resource cards.
+ - Somebody has not discarded half of their resource cards yet.
 ## Success messages
  - The dice sum is seven.
  - The dice sum is not seven.